-The Teen Health Promoters program of the Latin American Youth Center, trains students enrolled in the 9th-12th grades to be peer health educators and participate in a clinical internship with Unity Health Care clinics or Community of Hope Clinic.
+The Teen Health Promoters program of the Latin American Youth Center, trains high-school aged youth to be peer health educators and participate in paid clinical or educational internships with local clinics, hospitals, and school.

-This program creates a welcoming environment for teen patients and exposes the teen health promoters to the health field, trains them to become professionals in a clinical setting, and to serve as role models in the community while gaining valuable experience.
+This program creates a welcoming environment for teen patients and students and exposes the teen health promoters to the health field.
+THP trains participants to become professionals in a clinical or health education settings, and to serve as role models in the community while gaining valuable experience.